 Courses

-All incoming full-time students enrolled in the MA degree programme must in their first year of study take six term-length graduate courses (or the equivalent in term-length courses) plus a Master's thesis [HIST-898].
-A mandatory workshop-based research methods and professionalization course will be taken by all MA students in the winter term.
+All incoming full-time students enrolled in the MA degree programme must in their first year of study take six term-length graduate courses (or the equivalent in term-length courses) plus a Master's cognate essay [HIST-898].
+A mandatory workshop-based research methods and professionalization course (HIST811) will be taken by all MA students.
+Although the workshops are spaced across both the fall and winter terms, HIST811 counts as one of these six term-length courses.

-Directed Readings - History 895*, 896* or 897 ‘Directed Reading' courses are not encouraged and may make up no more than one session-length course in the student's programme.
+Directed Readings - History 895 or 896 ‘Directed Reading' courses are not encouraged and may make up no more than one session-length course in the student's programme.
 Students must have the approval of the prospective instructor of a reading course and the Graduate chair before registering for it in the summer preregistration period.

 Cognate essay